cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> Can I print the list of commands from a test in the terminal?

 If a test fails, Cypress takes a screenshot image, but does not print the list of commands in the terminal, only the failed assertion.
 There is a user space plugin [cypress-failed-log](https://github.com/bahmutov/cypress-failed-log) that saves a JSON file with all commands from a failed test.
-We are also working on mirroring `console.log` messages from the browser in the terminal, see [#2078](https://github.com/cypress-io/cypress/issues/2078).

 ## <Icon name="angle-right"></Icon> Can my tests interact with Redux / Vuex data store?